 Summer reading is an important part of the curriculum at Athens Academy.
 Students will be responsible for the contents of the required readings when school convenes in August.
 Students should also select two books to read from the Choice List.
-Finally, please make sure to click the link for DreamBox for math practice over the summer.
+Finally, for math practice over the summer, please click the icon for the DreamBox login.
 Parents, please print and sign the signature form at the bottom of this page, and your student will turn it in the first week of school.

 Required Math Program:

 This summer Athens Academy students will continue to use DreamBox, a rigorous, adaptive, and engaging online math program to help students reinforce their math proficiency over the summer months and smoothly transition back to school in August.
 Please know that we have spent time working with DreamBox in an effort to make this year’s summer learning even better.
 We were able to work with DreamBox and your child’s teacher to best identify an initial student placement for their summer work this year.

 This year, the $15 payment for DreamBox will be processed automatically through students' Smart Tuition accounts.

 Tales of a Fourth Grade Nothing by Judy Blume (or any of her books)